 - Requires drinking-water suppliers to take all practicable steps to ensure they provide an adequate supply of drinking-water that complies with the New Zealand Drinking-Water Standards;

-- Requires drinking-water suppliers to introduce and implement water safety plans;
+- Requires drinking-water suppliers to develop and implement water safety plans;

 - Ensures drinking-water suppliers take reasonable steps to contribute to the protection from contamination of sources from which they obtain drinking-water;

-- Requires officers appointed by the Director-General of Health to act as assessors to determine compliance with the Act and to have their competence internationally accredited;
+- Requires officers appointed by the Director-General of Health to act as drinking-water assessors to determine compliance with the Act and the drinking-water standards

 - Requires record keeping and publication of information about compliance;